-The Children’s Commissioner has released the first part of his report primarily based on interviews with mothers and whānau of 13 pēpi across 10 iwi, who have come into contact with the statutory care and protection system.
+The Children’s Commissioner released the first part of his review in June 2020.
+This was primarily based on interviews with mothers and whānau of 13 pēpi across 10 iwi, who have come into contact with the statutory care and protection system.
 We acknowledge the courage and mamae of those who contributed to the report.

-The Children’s Commissioner released the final report Te Kuku o te Manawa: Moe Ararā!
+The Children’s Commissioner released the final report (PDF, 2.84 MB) Te Kuku o te Manawa: Moe Ararā!
 Haumanutia ngā moemoeā a ngā tupuna mō te oranga o ngā tamariki on 20 November 2020.

 We also released a formal response and letter.

-- practices around the removal of a baby when an order is granted.
-This will include looking at how Oranga Tamariki works with other parties involved, such as district health boards, iwi and Police.
+- practices around the removal of a baby when an order is granted – including looking at how Oranga Tamariki works with other parties involved, such as district health boards, iwi and Police.

-The Chief Ombudsman released the outcome of his investigation on 6 August 2020.
-We accepted all the recommendations in our response.
+The Chief Ombudsman released the outcome of his investigation on 6 August 2020 – we accepted all the recommendations.